 In 1985, Bono visited Ethiopia after performing at Live Aid.
-Many people assumed this song was about that trip, since the streets there really don't have names, just numbers.
+Many assumed this song is about that trip, since the streets there really don't have names, just numbers.
 The song is actually about Ireland.
-In Ireland (and Northern Ireland), the many cities are divided: rich/poor, Catholic/Protestant, etc. By knowing which street a person lives on you can tell their religion, wealth and beliefs - it's where the streets have no name.
+In Ireland (and Northern Ireland), many cities are divided: rich/poor, Catholic/Protestant, etc. By knowing which street a person lives on you can tell their religion, wealth and beliefs: it's where the streets have no name.

 Brian Eno produced this and played the organ intro.
 The Edge did a D-chord delay arpeggio on his 4-track recorder at home to create the rest of the track.